Business value of continuous delivery

 Pipeline failures due to Security Vulnerabilities

-You might discover that the percentage of failures due to performance tests is high, and it could be caused by incorrect performance benchmarks or sluggish code.
-Or, a comparative analysis might show that pipelines fail on functional tests the most.
-The root cause could be real bugs in the product, or it could be buggy test code, inaccurate test data, incorrect test configuration, misunderstandings between product and engineering, and the like.
+The percentage of failures in staging due to performance tests could be high, and it could be due to incorrect performance benchmarks or sluggish code.
+A comparative analysis might show that pipelines fail the most on integration smoke tests in production, and that would warrant an investigation.
+The root cause could be real bugs in the product or could be buggy test code, inaccurate test data, incorrect test configuration, misunderstandings between product and engineering, and the like.

-Further digging could reveal that incorrect test configurations are rampant, and you could prioritize fixing those issues to fix frequent functional test failures.
+Further digging could reveal that incorrect test configurations are rampant, and you could prioritize fixing those issues to fix frequent integration failures.
+Additionally, developers owning their code all the way to production is also in accordance with the DevOps paradigm.

 Business KPIs vs. technical KPIs